maxwell-nyangani/mlsProject/README.md

 # mlsProject

-Experimental client app that communicates with MarLogic Server
+Experimental client app that communicates with MarkLogic Server at `http://e6db8651.ngrok.io` NB: the server maybe down at times :)

 ## Development server